Horner syndromeOculosympathetic paresis

 - Tumor in the top of the lung

-Rarely, Horner syndrome may be present at birth (congenital).
+In rare cases, Horner syndrome is present at birth.
 The condition may occur with a lack of color (pigmentation) of the iris (colored part of the eye).

 - Decreased sweating on the affected side of the face